The Inline Image Block is one of six Image Block designs. It displays a plain image with an optional caption. This is our classic Image Block.

 Click Apply to save your changes to the block.

 For the Inline layout, the caption style is set automatically.
-Unlike the other five layouts, there are no tweaks in the Style Editor specific to the captions.
+Unlike the other five layouts, there are no tweaks in the Site Styles panel specific to the captions.
 Instead, they typically follow the same font as your site's body text.

 For information about how captions are styled in each template, visit Styling image captions.